-23. RELATED PARTY DISCLOSURES
+21. RELATED PARTY DISCLOSURES

 These represent transactions with related parties, i.e. major shareholders, joint ventures, directors and senior management of the group of the companies, and the companies in which they are principal owners.
 Pricing policies and terms of these transactions are approved by the respective management.
-The Group's parent entity is QatarEnergy (formerly Qatar Petroleum).
+The Group's parent entity is QatarEnergy.